jpegzilla/minervas-akasha/.github/ISSUE_TEMPLATE/bug-report.md

 add screenshots to help explain your problem if you'd like

 **desktop (please complete the following information):**
 -   os:
 -   browser (with version / build number):

+**minerva's akasha settings**
+tell me what your minerva settings are (in the settings menu on the main desktop)

 **additional information**
 put any other context about the problem here.